rust-lang/nomicon/src/dot-operator.md

 # The Dot Operator

 The dot operator will perform a lot of magic to convert types.
 It will perform auto-referencing, auto-dereferencing, and coercion until types match.
 The detailed mechanics of method lookup are defined [here][method_lookup], but here is a brief overview that outlines the main steps.

 Suppose we have a function `foo` that has a receiver (a `self`, `&self` or `&mut self` parameter).
 If we call `value.foo()`, the compiler needs to determine what type `Self` is before it can call the correct implementation of the function.
 For this example, we will say that `value` has type `T`.

 We will use [fully-qualified syntax][fqs] to be more clear about exactly which type we are calling a function on.

-- First, the compiler checks if we can call `T::foo(value)` directly.
+- First, the compiler checks if it can call `T::foo(value)` directly.
 This is called a "by value" method call.
-- If we can't call this function (for example, if the function has the wrong type or a trait isn't implemented for `Self`), then the compiler tries to add in an automatic reference.
+- If it can't call this function (for example, if the function has the wrong type or a trait isn't implemented for `Self`), then the compiler tries to add in an automatic reference.
 This means that the compiler tries `<&T>::foo(value)` and `<&mut T>::foo(value)`.
 This is called an "autoref" method call.
-- If none of these candidates worked, we dereference `T` and try again.
-This uses the `Deref` trait - if `T: Deref<Target = U>` then we try again with type `U` instead of `T`.
-If we can't dereference `T`, we can also try _unsizing_ `T`.
+- If none of these candidates worked, it dereferences `T` and tries again.
+This uses the `Deref` trait - if `T: Deref<Target = U>` then it tries again with type `U` instead of `T`.
+If it can't dereference `T`, it can also try _unsizing_ `T`.
-This just means that if `T` has a size parameter known at compile time, we "forget" it for the purpose of resolving methods.
+This just means that if `T` has a size parameter known at compile time, it "forgets" it for the purpose of resolving methods.
 For instance, this unsizing step can convert `[i32; 2]` into `[i32]` by "forgetting" the size of the array.

 Here is an example of the method lookup algorithm: